Hampstead Spies – The Atomic Secrets

 OK since London Walks hasn’t yet opened a branch in Arizona or Japan how does our guide tell these stories while walking around the streets of Hampstead ?
 That’s where the UK National Archives come in.
 MI5 release their files there and Stewart has gone through them digging out the addresses of the key figures such as Klaus Fuchs’s recruiter.
 You get to see where they all lived including the iconic Isokon flats in Lawn Road.
 Stewart has also combed the movie ‘Openheimer’ for images which help tell the Fuchs story.

-The ‘Hampstead Spies – The Atomic Secrets’ walk begins and ends at Belsize Park Tube Station.
+The ‘Hampstead Spies – The Atomic Secrets’ walk begins at Swiss Cottage tube station (just outside exit 2) and ends at Belsize Park tube station.

 Such a Lovely and informative walk.
 Compounded by the fact of coincidences!
 A resident lived in one of the houses of one of the spies!
 A lovely young man (14i think) big into the physics and very clever and someone else on the tour from Shanghai which was mentioned It was simply a great tour